devrosilva/devrosilva/README.md

 I am Rodrigo.
 I currently work as a Software Engineer at Inter.

-I also have a degree in Systems Analysis and I am studying Information Systems for a second one.
+I have a degree in Systems Analysis and I'm taking a second degree in Information Systems.

-Thanks for visiting.
+Thanks for the visit.

 <br>